bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 User one requests Lightning invoice A from LSP3 and then two.
-So this is what user one meant to That's the LSP right there.
+So this is what user one meant to.
+That's the LSP right there.

 Speaker 2: 00:21:36